Kildare Death Notices for Wednesday, 25 September, 2019

 Curraghpoor, Donaskeigh, Tipperary / Kildare

 Crosse: Curraghpoor, Donaskeigh Tipperary, September 24th 2019.
-Peacefully at South Tipperary General Hospital Clonmel.
-Alec is Predeceased by his brothers Eamonn and Gerry, Deeply regretted and sadly missed by his loving family, his wife Betty (nee Rooney, Rowanville, Kildare Town), sons Alec and Adrian, daughters Anne and Maria, sisters Mary and Kay, grandchildren, sons-in-law, daughters-in-law, brothers-in-law, sisters-in-law, nephews, nieces, relatives, neighbours and friends.
+Peacefully at South Tipperary General Hospital Clonmel, Alec: Predeceased by his brothers Eamonn and Gerry, Deeply regretted and sadly missed by his loving family, his wife Betty (nee Rooney, Rowanville, Kildare Town), sons Alec and Adrian, daughters Anne and Maria, sisters Mary and Kay, grandchildren, sons-in-law, daughters-in-law, brothers-in-law, sisters-in-law, nephews, nieces, relatives, neighbours and friends.

 May He Rest In Peace